 The story of DS Skibladner

 DS Skibladner, or "Mjøsas Hvite Svane", as it is also called, is the world's oldest operative wheelbarrow in regular traffic, and was built in the period 1854-1856.
-From 1856 the ship has always been on a route between Eidsvoll and Lillehammer.
 The ship was built for passenger and freight traffic on Norway's largest lake Mjøsa.
 Skibladner is now primarily a tourist ship.
 Skibladner enables the traveler, in full moon, to experience the moorland as it should be seen - from the sea side.
 Skibladner is a national and international cultural history memory and one of Norway's leading sights.

 Salmon and strawberries